hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 <br />

-We just executed a real math equation using assembly!
-Soon, we will learn about how to _loop_ over code, which will enable us to use this code to get _all_ the points of a particular line.
+Thanks for sticking with me to re-learn a little math.
+I think it's important to show that we can write real life functions like this using just assembly.
+Soon, we will learn about how to _loop_ over code, which will enable us to use this code to get all the points of a particular line, not just one.

 <br />